la1n23/la1n-notes/Web/Injecttions/NoSQL.md

 # Syntax injection
-This occurs when you can break the NoSQL query syntax, enabling you to inject your own payload.
+This occurs when you can break the #nosql query syntax, enabling you to inject your own payload.
 The methodology is similar to that used in SQL injection.
 However the nature of the attack varies significantly, as NoSQL databases use a range of query languages, types of query syntax, and different data structures.
 ### Test
 #### Determining which chars are processed
 should break syntax and change response: